LederCards/cards/README.md

 ## Publishing New Content

-This is done automatically when a PR is merged to `main`, and isn't intended to be done manually.
+This is done automatically when a PR is merged to `master`, and isn't intended to be done manually.